 Should I still apply to become a surrogate?

 Yes!
 The application and screening process can take several weeks to complete.
-While our clinical partners have paused transfer cycles, we are still able to interview candidates, review medical records, and conduct psychological evaluations via secure telemedicine sessions.
+Our clinical partners have also resumed transfer cycles after a temporary pause this Spring.
+We have continued to interview candidates, review medical records, and conduct psychological evaluations via secure telemedicine sessions.
 We also are facilitating matches via Skype & Zoom.
-Once matched, we can get working on the contract between you and your Intended Parents.
-Our hope is that once things settle down, and clinics resume normal operations, we will have everything ready to immediately cycle our waiting surrogates.

 I've heard becoming a surrogate is a good way to earn extra money in tough times.
 Is that true?